Want to know more about the rumored Apple Glasses? Check out our Why Apple Glasses Are The Next iPhone for more details.

 Apple Glasses Design

 The latest Apple Glass prototype is reported to look simple and minimalistic.
 Apple wants the glasses to look fashionable even with all the tech loaded.

 The Glasses are supposed to feature a LiDAR scanner on the right temple region.
 The Glasses are rumored to be made mostly from plastic and they will come included with a matching wireless charger (probably a case).

 There are no other cameras so far, but this could change with future iterations.
 And the glasses will support prescription lenses for extra, but so far the rumors point to no tainted variants.
 Some rumors say that the Apple Glasses could feature swappable arms.

 And for the displays, Apple is working with Sony for their OLED technology.
 Overall, the Apple Glasses are rumored to look sleek and elegant while packing powerful hardware, which only makes it all the more exciting.

 Apple Glass Specs

 Since there is no definitive information regarding the specs.
 We can only predict the tech that’s going to be incorporated into these futuristic Smart Glasses.
-Of course, it’s not all speculation as there are rumours and leaks as well to bolster the credibility of these predictions.
+Of course, it’s not all speculation as there are rumors and leaks as well to bolster the credibility of these predictions.

 - From through research, we can gather that these glasses will have a complete AR integrated view that will superimpose on the user’s reality instead of a HUD view like Google glass.
 This means that the field of vision will be around 53 degrees.